oelin/context-free-planning/README.md

 ## 1. Introduction

-Context-free planning is a method for finding plausible solutions to deterministic planning problems.
+Context-free planning is a method for finding feasible solutions to deterministic planning problems.

 It relies on the fact that such problems can often be modelled as automata, implying that they also have a corresponding context-free representation.
 Using a context-free grammar (CFG), we can then generate solutions automatically from the given set of production rules.